biesnecker/kanaflash/README.md

 The app works entirely offline once the audio files are generated.

+You can also use the app at [https://kanaflash.pages.dev/](https://kanaflash.pages.dev/).

 ## Features

 - **Multiple character sets**: Romaji, Hiragana, Katakana, and Audio